NeilsBored/CPSC3750/README.md

   HTML for page structure

-  CSS3for styling and responsive layouts
+  CSS for styling and responsive layouts

 <b>License</b>